Premier League top scorers this season - who will win the 2019/20 Golden Boot?

 Premier League top scorers will resume the race for the 2019/20 Golden Boot – but who are the main contenders?

-Premier League top scorers have stepped up their game in the race for the 2019/20 Golden Boot.
+Premier League top scorers have stepped up their game in the race for the 2019/20 Golden Boot with the current top three all finding the net at least once in their most recent outing.

-Players have been thrust into unfamiliar circumstances without crowds for the rest of this season’s Premier League fixtures, but several stars have adapted well to the lockdown.
+Lockdown presented star players with the chance to regroup and refocus ahead of the final run-in, and several big performers have seized the opportunity with both feet – and occasionally their head.

 Leicester City icon Jamie Vardy leads the way after adding a pair of goals to his tally at the weekend, while Arsenal striker Pierre-Emerick Aubameyang has not let the Gunners’ inconsistent season stop him from hitting the heights.